-Danielley Ayala Shows Off Her Curvaceous Body In A Royal Blue Bathing Suit: ‘Mondays’
+Danielley Ayala Shows Off Her Curvaceous Body In A Royal Blue Bathing Suit

 Danielley Ayala took to her Instagram account on Monday afternoon to share yet another racy snap with her adoring fans.
 The model flashed her curves as she complained about Mondays.

 In the sexy pic, Danielley looked like a total smokeshow as she rocked a one-piece royal blue bathing suit.
-The swimwear featured thin spaghetti straps that flaunted her toned arms and shoulders.
-It also boasted a low cut neckline that flaunted her abundant cleavage.
+The swimwear featured thin spaghetti straps that flaunted her toned arms and shoulders, as well as a low-cut neckline that flaunted her abundant cleavage.

 The garment fit snugly around her tiny waist and was cut high on her curvy hips.
 Her round booty and long, lean legs were also on display in the photo.